Downloads

 DOI: -

-Abstract: Jabatan Kerja Raya (JKR) Standard Specifications and Inspection and Test Plan recommended the use of granite as the coarse aggregate as the preferred constituent in producing structural reinforced concrete for construction of infrastructures and superstructures.
-This literature review will elaborate and share findings in regards to granite and the occurrence of alkali-silica reaction in structural concrete in Malaysia.
-This study will assist the future development of standard specifications that will have proper coverage in regards to granite aggregate testing in order to restrict the use of reactive granite aggregate from construction, mainly structural concrete.
+Abstract: Jabatan Kerja Raya (JKR) Standard Specifications and Inspection and Test Plan recommended the use of granite as the coarse aggregate as the preferred constituent in producing structural reinforced concrete for the construction of infrastructures and superstructures.
+This literature review will elaborate and share findings in regard to granite and the occurrence of alkali-silica reactions in structural concrete in Malaysia.
+This study will assist the future development of standard specifications that will have proper coverage regading granite aggregate testing in order to restrict the use of reactive granite aggregate from construction, mainly structural concrete.

 Multivariate Statistical Analysis (MVA) in Complimenting Building Condition Assessment as a Diagnosis Tool for Reinforced Concrete Structures Rated as Category 3, 4 and 5